gracebcorrea/BOOKS/README.md

 The goal of this project is to show the knowledge acquired in lectures 2,3 and 4, obeying the rules stipulated for graduation of the project1.

 0)File Testcon.py
-  I created this file just to build enovironment and check connection with database
+  I created this file just to build enovironment and check connection with database. passwords for use database and what to set in bash are on this file.

 1) File createtables.py
    Creates the necessary tables to meet the project: